Skip to main content

 • Expand the schema and handlers as application requirements grow

 For many applications, a blockchain indexer becomes a core part of the backend.
-Envio is designed to support this workflow from early development through production, using the same indexing code and development model across environments.
+Envio supports this workflow from early development through production using the same indexing code across environments.